d1mnewz/interviews/README.md

 * How to explain legacy code to non-technical person e.g. Project Manager or Product Owner?
 Why it's important to care about legacy code?
 How would you deal with legacy code?
 * When to use cache?
 When it can be not useful or even dangerous?
 * I want to refactor a legacy system.
 You want to rewrite it from scratch.
 Argument.
 Then, switch our roles.
+* What is GOTO statement?
+[What's wrong with it](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf)?
+Do we still have GOTO statements or something similar to them in modern programming languages?
+* What is monorepo and what is multirepo?
+When it's better to chose one over another? [[0]](https://medium.com/@adamhjk/monorepo-please-do-3657e08a4b70) [[1]](https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b)

 # Non-technical
 * What motivates you?